 Can Jewish Woman Masturbate?

-However, there is a prohibition on women engaging in lustful/sensual behaviors due to “Das Yehudis” (Jewish Practice), as it is explained in Ketubot 72a.
-These are murky waters that are yet to explored and explained by scholars.
+However, there is a prohibition on women from engaging in lustful/sensual behaviors due to “Das Yehudis” (Jewish Practice), as explained in Ketubot 72a.
+These are murky waters that are yet to be explored and explained by scholars.